Koushik1996/PHP-and-Html/README.md

 PHP-and-Html
 ============
-This is just the code basic code of php and html.
+This is just the basic code of php and html.